omartgabr/omartgabr/README.md

 I'm interested in pursuing a career in quantitative finance, but I am also open to becoming a freelance software developer.
 I'm relatively new to coding.
-My first time coding was about Summer 2020 where I had huge gaps since, but I'm quickly realizing my passion for it.
+My first time coding was around Summer 2020.
+I've had huge gaps  but I'm quickly realizing my passion for it.

 I'm currently learning GUI applications in C++, as well as learning as many popular libraries such as Boost and STL.